Dominican marriage certificate: Do you need yours?

 Dominican certified mail - Sent from the main post office in Santo Domingo, takes about 2 to 4 weeks to arrive in North America and Europe.

-UPS - We generally use them for urgent deliveries to North America, Europe, and the rest of the world.
+DHL - We generally use them for urgent deliveries to North America, Europe, and the rest of the world.

 What type of clients have ordered marriage certificates from you?